Story-led case study · Strategy · Leadership · Outcomes

 Why this story matters

 Most portfolio case studies are screenshots stitched together with retroactive narrative.
 This one isn't.
-After seven years leading product design at the same company through fundamental shifts — IPO-track growth, pandemic-era frontline criticality, an AI re-platforming — the work I'm proudest of isn't a screen.
-It's how the design org, the system, and the craft bar held together while the product mutated underneath.
+Over seven years I led design at the same company through three distinct strategy eras — IPO-track growth, pandemic-era frontline criticality, and an AI re-platforming — and in each one the job was the same: read where the business needed to go, then set the design direction to get it there.

 The arc, in five chapters